-Figure 4.6 Pareto chart of effects of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production
+Figure 4.
+7 Pareto chart of effects of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production.

-4.2.2 Analysis of variance (Anova)
+4.2.2 Analysis of Variance (ANOVA)

 The models with selected effects were analyzed using analysis of variance (ANOVA) and found significant as shown in Table 4.6.
-The coefficient of determination $(R^2)$ was the proportion of variation in the response attributed to the model.
-From Table

-4.6, the F value of 9.84 with a probability value (Prob > F) of 0.0022 suggested that the model was significant and fitted well to the experimental data (P < 0.05) hence the model was valid for further studies for optimization experiment.
-The statistically significant variables at 95 % level of confidence were: ( $R^2 = 0.8960$ ), where R squared was the correlation coefficient.
-Meanwhile, the p-value for each of the model terms suggest that X1 (initial pH medium), X2 (incubation temperature), X3 (agitation speed) and X4 (glucose in OPF juice) were the model terms that produce significant effect to the response.
-However, factor X4 was less significant compared others factors in this screening model because of the p-value was almost approaching value 0.1.
-Thus, total glucose in OPF juice can be excluded from the model so that the model can be improved.
+The coefficient of determination (R^2) was the proportion of variation in the response attributed to the model.
+From Table 4.6, the F value of 9.84 with a probability value (Prob > F) of 0.0022 suggested that the model was significant and fitted well to the experimental data (P < 0.05) hence the model was valid for further studies for optimization experiment.
+The statistically significant variables at 95 % level of confidence were: ($R^2 = 0.8960$), where R squared is the correlation coefficient.
 The purpose of 2-level factorial design was to minimize the factor number.
-The design identified the factors that affect the response the most.
+The design identifies the factors that affect the response the most.